-- Upon entering the GMA, all visitors (including youth groups for programming purposes) grant the GMA the irrevocable permission to use his or her image, likeness, voice or sound recordings in any media for the purpose whatsoever without compensation. - Please have all students and teachers/parapros complete a media release form located towards the end of this document (pages 14-15) prior to the field trip. - If a child is unable to have their image taken, please let the Country Store know at check-in and a sticker or armband will be provided for the child. - All completed media release forms can be given to GMA staff during orientation at the Opry Shelter.
+- Upon entering the GMA, all visitors (including youth groups for programming purposes) grant the GMA the irrevocable permission to use his or her image, likeness, voice or sound recordings in any media for the purpose whatsoever without compensation. - Please have all students and teachers/parapros complete a media release form located towards the end of this document (pages 14-15) prior to the field trip. - If a child is unable to have their image taken, please let Museum staff know upon arriving and an armband will be provided for the child's teacher. - All completed media release forms can be given to GMA staff during orientation at the Opry Shelter.